dotnet/docs/docs/core/deploying/single-file.md

 ## Output differences from .NET 3.x

-In .NET 3.x, publishing as a single file produced exactly one file, with all files next to the app bundled and extracted at startup.
-In .NET 5.0 there is no extraction by default.
-For Windows this can result in multiple files in the output: the app file, and the core runtime DLLs alongside.
-To embed those files for extraction, like in .NET 3.x, set the property `IncludeNativeLibrariesForSelfExtract` to `true`.
-See [Other considerations](#other-considerations) for more details about extraction.
+In .NET Core 3.x, publishing as a single file produced exactly one file, with all files next to the app bundled and extracted at startup.
+In .NET 5+, there is no extraction by default.
+On Windows, this can result in multiple files in the output: the app file, and the core runtime DLLs alongside.
+To embed those files for extraction, like in .NET Core 3.x, set the property `IncludeNativeLibrariesForSelfExtract` to `true`.
+For more information about extraction, see [Other considerations](#other-considerations).

 ## API incompatibility